An easy to prepare sausage goulash recipe with low-carb and gluten-free noodles. It’s a simple dish that can be made in about 30 minutes.

 Things have been very hectic and I haven’t had a lot of time for recipe experimentation.
 So I’ve been making some of my best low carb recipes from the archives.
 One of the things I have been doing is cleaning out the overstocked items in the freezer.
-We had a bunch of venison sausage made at the beginning of last hunting season.
+We had a bunch of venison sausage and burger meat made at the beginning of last hunting season.
 I ended up making some easy low carb ground beef recipes and a chili mac.

 Goulash is one of those dishes where you just dump the ingredients into a pot and simmer until done.
 So, I made up this classic into a low carb pasta recipe.
 The only way to make cooking the dish even easier is to place everything in the crockpot and slow cook it for several hours.

 My original recipe used a high fiber pasta product.
 That product was shown not to be low carb.
 So, I’ve updated this recipe to use ziti shaped shiratake noodles.
 I’m much happier with this updated low carb sausage goulash recipe because it’s also gluten-free.
 The noodles I used originally are made with wheat so they aren’t gluten free.

 This low carb pasta dish is not only quick and easy to prepare, but it’s tasty too.
 And, the ingredients can be changed to suit your taste or what you have on hand.